tcortes55/chat-app/README.md

 A chat service consists in a server that allows simultaneous connection from different clients for message exchange.
 Before connecting, the user must choose a unique nickname and then enter a chat room, where they will be able to send and receive messages to other connected users.

+### Instructions

+Download and build the solution with MS Visual Studio.
+Open a console window, navigate to the project folder and run command `dotnet run`.
+Open file `.\Client\index.html` and use the application.
+You can open several instances of clients, each one in a different browser tab.

+The client is configured to connect to port `5000` in `localhost`.
+In case of any troubles, check if server and client are using the same port.

 ### Solution description

 The solution can be roughly divided in three main parts: